DataBiosphere/bard/README.md

 ## Deploying
 **Note**: The deploy process will overwrite any `./config.json` you may currently be using.
 Before running these scripts, make a backup of this file if you have any interesting config that you'd like to preserve (i.e. not just unmodified copies of files in `./config/`).

+Bard non-production deploys will occur automatically on merge to `dev` via CircleCI.
+This deployment can be tested by triggering events in Terra dev and checking the dev MixPanel or logs.

-Bard deployment is fully manual.
-You must have the repo cloned locally.
+Bard production deployment is fully manual.
+You must have the repo cloned locally and the [gcloud CLI](https://cloud.google.com/sdk/docs/install) installed.
 There are 2 scripts in `./scripts/`:
 * `deploy-all-but-prod.sh`: Deploys to dev, alpha, perf, and staging using their respective config files in `./config/`.
-Run this with your @broadinstitute.org account.
+Run this with your @broadinstitute.org account. *This will run automatically on merge, so you will likely not need this script.*
 * `deploy-prod.sh`: Deploys to prod using `./config/prod.json`.
 Run this with your @firecloud.org account.

 Both of these scripts run